openl2m/openl2m/README.md

 configuration changes on network switches.
 It does so by providing a consistent web interface for Layer 2 device management, independent of the underlying switch vendor.

+__Basic Features:__
+* enable/disable interface
+* change vlan
+* enable/disable PoE
+* change description
+* see ethernet addresses, lldp neighbors
+* run commands as defined by the OpenL2M administrator
+* and more...

 __What's New:__
 v2 implements a new plug-in API that will allow for easy add-on drivers.
 This makes is easy to add support for any kind of network device,